 \section{Abstract}

-We propose the sublattice currents as a feasible route to odd-parity altermagnetism (ALM), where nonrelativistic collinear spin splitting occurs in the bands as an odd function of momentum.
+We propose the sublattice currents in a compensated collinear magnetic system as a feasible route to odd-parity altermagnetism (ALM), where nonrelativistic collinear spin splitting occurs in the bands as an odd function of momentum.
 In contrast to previously classified ALMs, the sublattice currents break the time-reversal symmetry in the nonmagnetic crystal structure and allow for such odd-parity spin splitting.
 A representative example is the Haldane-Hubbard model at half filling.
-Although the compensated collinear magnetic ground state was previously recognized as antiferromagnetism, we show that sublattice currents induce spin splitting in the bands and therefore turn it into an odd-parity ALM.
-Interestingly, its topological version serves as an example of ALM Chern insulator.
+Although the compensated collinear magnetic ground state was previously recognized as antiferromagnetism, we show that it is actually an odd-parity ALM.
+Interestingly, its topological version serves as an example of an ALM Chern insulator.
 We further generalize the Haldane-Hubbard model to common two- and three-dimensional bipartite lattices.
-With spin splitting from sublattice currents, the compensated collinear magnetic ground states at half filling are generally odd-parity ALM.
+With spin splitting allowed by sublattice currents, the compensated collinear magnetic ground states at half filling are generally odd-parity ALM.

 \addtocontents{toc}{\string\tocdepth@munge}